Do you have questions about your payment processing equipment? Check here for answers to some common questions.

 - Your merchant number was included in your Welcome Kit.
 It is also printed on your statement and appears in the description for deposits to your bank account.
 Additionally, some terminals include it on receipts.

 - You need to have your Merchant Number available in order for a customer service representative to help you.
-If you cannot find your Welcome Kit or Merchant Number, access the Statement Reader Guide for help.
+If you cannot find your Welcome Kit or Merchant Number for help.

 - Expect settled batches to appear in your bank account in 1-3 business days.
 Note that any fraud filter holds placed on your account will impact the length of time, as well as which financial institution you bank with.